Brian Cook - Chair

 Cook was appointed Chair of the Barwon Health Foundation Board in 2017, one of nine Health Service Chair appointments charged with overseeing and managing major Victorian hospitals, ensuring high quality care.
 He is an Ambassador for Wombat’s Wish, an organisation whose purpose is to support children who have lost a parent.
 Cook is a Male Champion of Change, a movement dedicated to gender equity and an Adjunct Professor at Deakin University.

-Craig Drummond joined Medibank Private Limited in July 2016 as Chief Executive Officer.
+Craig Drummond led Medibank Private Limited as Chief Executive Officer between 2016 and 2021.
 Medibank Private Limited is a leading private health insurer, with 40 years of experience delivering better health to Australians.

 Craig has had over 30 years’ experience in the financial sector – Group Executive Finance and Strategy at NAB from 2013 to 2016; Bank of America Merrill Lynch as Chief Executive Officer and Country Head from 2009 to 2013.
 And previous to that Goldman Sachs JB Were (1986 to 2009), in various roles culminating in Chief Executive Officer.

-Craig graduated with a Bachelor of Commerce from the University of Melbourne in 1981.
+Craig graduated with a Bachelor of Commerce, FCA from the University of Melbourne in 1981.
 He completed the Advanced Management Program at Wharton University in 2001.
 Craig is a Senior Fellow of the Financial Services Institute of Australasia and is a Chartered Accountant.